-Financial instruments carried on the statement of financial position include cash and cash equivalents, receivables from exchange transactions and other payables.
+Financial instruments carried on the statement of financial position include cash and cash equivalents, receivables from exchange transactions, payables from exchange transactions and other payables.
 Where relevant, the particular recognition methods adopted are disclosed in the individual policy statements associated with each item.